crosstown/Worddrag/README.md

 # Worddrag

-The program creates a maze and then solves it by the utilization of the popular backtraking algorithm
+The program creates a panel with differents word(labels).
+The user can drag the words around the panel, delete and add new words

 ![Word dragging](word.png)